GiBitS/GBS-miner/README.md

 # <a name="options"></a> Additional options

 Go to 'Settings' tab.
-Alternatively, you can manually modify \configs\General.json for general settings and \configs\device_settings_XXX.json (XXX is your device UUID) files for device benchmark settings (close BRIWSER-CoOIN Miner first).
+Alternatively, you can manually modify \configs\General.json for general settings and \configs\device_settings_XXX.json (XXX is your device UUID) files for device benchmark settings (close BROWSER-COIN Miner first).

 ## General settings
 Parameter | Range | Description